Moshe Weinberger: Works

-In the 1980s and 1990s Rabbi Weinberger wrote articles on issues pertaining to Orthodox practice and baalei teshuva.
+In the 1980s and 1990s, Rabbi Weinberger wrote articles on issues pertaining to Orthodox practice and baalei teshuva.
 He was a frequent contributor to Jewish Action, published by the Orthodox Union, and the Journal of Halacha and Contemporary Society, published by the Rabbi Jacob Joseph School.
 In 1990 he authored the book Jewish Outreach: Halakhic Perspectives, on halakhic issues pertaining to Orthodox Jewish outreach.

 Since 2011, he has produced four volumes of English translation and commentary on the Hebrew sefer Oros HaTeshuva by Rabbi Avraham Yitzchok HaKohen Kook, published under the title Song of Teshuva.
-In 2015 a collection of his Torah discourses at the annual hillula of the Piaseczna Rav at Congregation Aish Kodesh was published under the title Warmed by the Fire of the Aish Kodesh.
+In 2015 a collection of his Torah discourses at the annual hillula (Yahrzeit) of the Piaseczna Rav at Congregation Aish Kodesh was published under the title Warmed by the Fire of the Aish Kodesh.
 Since then, he has also published a collection of his weekly derashos (sermons) under the title Sparks from the Fire.

 Personal

 Spouse

-Rabbi Weinberger is married to Rebbetzin Michla Weinberger, daughter of Shirley Schall and Cantor Noach Schall, a noted teacher and composer of jewish chazzanus.
+Rabbi Weinberger is married to Rebbetzin Michla Weinberger, daughter of Shirley Schall and Cantor Noach Schall, a noted teacher and composer of Jewish chazzanus.